computationalstylistics/stylo/README.md

 ## Other relevant resources

+* Kudos to David L. Wrisley for [a super-useful post](https://github.com/djwrisley/RLAC/blob/master/Project%20Gutenberg%20with%20Stylo/Stylo_with_texts_from_PG.Rmd) (a notebook with code snippets, to be precise) on analyzing the Gutenberg Project texts with `stylo`.

 * Despite a black legend, R and Python are not necessarily in a deadly clash: here is [a great post](https://cligs.hypotheses.org/577) by José Calvo Tello on invoking the package `stylo` directly from Python!